Cmrboy26/community-gamer/README.md

 ## Project Outline
 The backend half of this application is programmed in Java and utilizes the Spring Boot framework.
 React was used to develop the frontend of the website.
-This project began development around March 24th of 2024, and the minimal viable product was complete around April 10th, 2024.
+This project began development around March 24th of 2024, and the minimal viable product was completed around April 10th, 2024.
 The project was being worked on concurrently with my rigorous high school classes.

 ## Personal Goals
 Throughout developing this project, I wanted to achieve the following goals: